-20 Non-Alcoholic Beverages to Help You Thrive During Dry January & Beyond - E!
+21 Non-Alcoholic Beverages To Help You Thrive During Dry January and Beyond - E!
 Online

 Kin Euphorics High Rhode Social Hour

 You can't go wrong with any of Kin Eurphorics' non-alcoholic beverages!
-Not only do they have a unique yet delicious taste, but they're packed with ingredients to calm nerves and uplift your mood.
+They have a unique yet delicious taste.
 We suggest starting off with their High Rhode Social Hour beverage, which will help you maintain your "life of the party" image.
-Plus, Kin has a new Dry January kit that includes everything you need to start healthier habits in the new year!

 Ritual Zero Proof Tequila Alternative

-Where are my fellow tequila-loving girls and guys at?
+Where are our fellow tequila-loving girls and guys at?
 We suggest ringing in the new year with Ritual Zero Proof's Tequila Alternative.
 Treat your tastebuds to the award-winning flavor packed with earthy blue agave, Mexican lime and tropical guava, topped off with a smoky mesquite finish.

-Poppi Sparkling Prebiotic Soda
+Poppi Sparkling Prebiotic Soda (12-Pack)

 Words cannot explain how obsessed we are with Poppi's prebiotic sodas!
 Not only have they helped improve our overall skin and gut health, but they taste so good that you'll swear off not only alcohol, but all other sodas.
 With only 20 calories and 5g of sugar (or less) per can, you can treat yourself at all times of the day to a can of Poppi and feel great about your decision.